Consensas/information-passport/docs/Signing.md

 * detach proof from message
 * detail JWS from proof
 * using the signing algorithm, rebuild the canonical message and canonical proof
-* using the `verificationMethod`, retrieve the complete Public Key PEM
+* using the `verificationMethod`, retrieve the Public Key PEM
 * rebuild the JWS and compare to the one that came in the proof
+* ensure that Certificate Chain is valid, eg. the Public Key is signed by the Intermediate, and the Intermediate by the Root

 ### Components of `security:proof`